Rangi Heremaia: Relationship with Donna

 Stephanie Tauevihi was cast as Donna Heka, a love interest for Rangi and debuted in 1997.
-Initially the romance was meant to be straightforward but when an incestuous storyline was suggested, producers realized the large amount of content they could produce and a storyline where the happy couple would realize they are half siblings was conducted.
+Initially the romance was meant to be straightforward but when an incestuous storyline was suggested, producers realized how much material they would have to work with and a storyline where the happy couple would realize they are half siblings was conducted.
 The revelation caused Rangi to begin drinking and Donna to flee town.
 However the audience related well to the couple and when producers decided to make the two sleep again, there were no complaints from fans as were expected.
 Due to such high audience reaction, the paternity was unraveled in 1999, setting off a cliffhanger that saw the two possibly reconcile in the new millennium.
 When Donna was accused of murder, Rangi helped her through it and the two reconciled and married on the show's 2000th episode.
 Tauevihi enjoyed the couples marital bliss stating; "I had a huge storyline ... so it's nice to give that a bit of a flick, sit back and settle into post-marital domestic bliss.
 There are lots of soft, gentle moments between [Donna and Rangi] which is really nice to play out when you've been doing the angst-ridden, angry, pent-up, can't talk about it stuff."
 However the happiness didn't last for the couple, and Rangi went missing only to be discovered dead.
 Donna discovered Rangi was cheating on her but had decided to stay with her only to be murdered by his mistress and her husband.